Please note that this is a tentative list and more conference presenters will be added before the conference. Check this web page for updates.

 Since October of 2014, Larry has been serving as Westfield State University’s Director of Non-Discrimination Compliance, acting in the capacity of the University’s ADA, Equal Opportunity, Affirmative Action and Title IX Coordinator.

-At both Rider and Westfield State Larry has facilitated trainings in Title IX and FERPA, developed campus policies around sexual misconduct and investigating complaints of sexual harassment and sexual assault.
-As a member of Rider’s Organizational and Leadership Development program he taught, for several years, a graduate course in Higher Education Law, covering such topics as Free Speech, Academic Freedom, Title IX, Affirmative Action, Title VI, FERPA, and the ADA.
+Larry has facilitated trainings in Title IX, Risk Management and FERPA, and developed campus policies related to sexual misconduct.
+As an adjunct faculty member in Rider’s Organizational and Leadership Development Graduate program, he taught a course in Higher Education Law, covering such topics as Free Speech, Academic Freedom, Title IX, Affirmative Action, Title VI, FERPA, and the ADA.

 Adam Jussel, J.D.
 Assistant Dean of Students, Director of Student Conduct

 Washington State University

 Adam Jussel is an assistant dean of students and director of student conduct for Washington State University (WSU).
 He previously represented WSU as an assistant attorney general, and his clients included disability services, athletics, student affairs, and student conduct.
 Jussel received his juris doctorate from Seattle University and a certification in higher education law and policy from NASPA.
 Adam has spoken in several venues, including the National Conference on Law and Higher Education, University of Vermont Legal Issues Conference, and the National Conference on Campus Sexual Assault and Violence.
 Outside of work, Adam enjoys bluegrass music, Olympic weightlifting, and reading historical fiction.

 Jeanne Kincaid, J.D.
 Attorney